LatamLink/latamlink.io/docs/guides/create-account-final.md

 ## Create account using an application

-In the LACChain EOSIO network, end user accounts can be created through partner applications or contracts.
+In the LACChain EOSIO network, end user accounts can be created through applications deployed on the network or through a partner.

 Here is a list of projects in which they make use of account accounts in LACChain EOSIO: